clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 dotnet add package SpacetimeDB.ClientSDK
 ```

+## Clear `client/Program.cs`

+Clear out any data from `client/Program.cs` so we can write our chat client.

 ## Generate your module types

 The `spacetime` CLI's `generate` command will generate client-side interfaces for the tables, reducers and types defined in your server module.